 Replace and/or rewind string joints.
 If the joint is too loose, unwind a yard of thread and wind it on again.
 Don’t be afraid to unwind several yards of thread and wind it on again.
 It is infinitely adjustable.

 Remove calcium from the beak: This is much easier than you think.
 Lay a strip of folded tissue paper across the beak where calcium has accumulated.
 Wet it with white vinegar.
 Keep it moist and in place for five minutes, up to 30 minutes if the accumulation is heavy.
 The vinegar will dissolve the calcium.
 Wash the area with mild soap and water.
-Use a terry or microfiber cloth to wipe off any remaining residue. (pictures before and after).
+Use a terry or microfiber cloth to wipe off any remaining residue.
 Prevent it from developing again by wiping your beak with a damp cloth after playing it.
 You can rinse the beak under running tap water too.

 Wash the exterior of the instrument.
 We recommend using a microfiber or terry cloth for this since they don’t damage wood.
 Feel free to add some mild dish soap if needed.
 Rinse when done.
 Avoid getting string joints wet if possible.
 Cork joints aren’t a problem.
 Keep leather keypads dry too.